 How do the costs of UW-Madison's meal plan and housing compare to other campuses?

-UW-Madison offers the most affordable room and board plan in the Big Ten and is the only school in the Big Ten to maintain a purely a la carte program.
+UW-Madison offers the lowest-cost room and board plan in the Big Ten and is the only school in the Big Ten to maintain a purely a la carte program.
 All Big Ten and UW System schools have required meal plans for on-campus residents ranging from $2480 to $6200 ($3255 to $6200 in the Big Ten).